SNL-UCSB/cs-176b-tutorials-spring23/tutorial6/README.md

-# Implementing Basic Tunneling
+# Tutorial6: Implementing Basic Tunneling + Brief overview about cloning

 ## Introduction

-In this exercise, we will add support for a basic tunneling protocol to the IP router that you completed in the previous assignment.
+In this exercise, we will add support for a basic tunneling protocol to the IP router.
 The basic switch forwards based on the destination IP address.
 Your jobs is to define a new header type to encapsulate the IP packet and modify the switch code, so that it instead decides the destination port using a new tunnel header.